-Welcome to the 3rd Quarter 2016 Report for the Polsinelli | TrBK Distress Indices.
+Welcome to the 3rd Quarter 2017 Report for the Polsinelli TrBK Distress Indices.
 The indices use filtered Chapter 11 filings as a proxy for distress in the overall U.S. economy and certain subsectors.

-The Chapter 11 Distress Research Index was 47.35 for the third quarter of 2016.
-The index decreased by 5 points versus the last period, but has increased for 4 out of the last 6 quarters.
-Compared with the same period one year ago, the index is almost 5 points higher or approximately 12%.
+The Chapter 11 Distress Research Index was 42.74 for the third quarter of 2017.
+The Chapter 11 Index increased nearly 2 points since the last period and has increased 6 of the last 9 quarters.
+Compared with the same period one year ago, the index has decreased nearly 5 points and compared with the benchmark period of the fourth quarter of 2010, it is down nearly 58%.